simp/pupmod-simp-pam/REFERENCE.md

 Data type: `Boolean`

-If true, don't enforce a delay after authentication failures
+If true, don't enforce a delay after authentication failures.
+Note that this parameter will be ignored on el7 and earlier systems and if manage_faillock_conf is set to false.

 Default value: `false`